miriambrk/DrugTrial/README.md

 This can be viewed at: http://miriamberkowitz.com/DrugTrial

 Display of hypothetical drug trial data analysis.
-The data and graphs are from the Pymaceuticals homework (see details below).
+The data and graphs are from the Pymaceuticals homework project (code can be found in ClinicalTrialViz repository).
 Here the results are displayed on a webpage using HTML, CSS and Bootstrap.

 Pymaceuticals - a hypothetical pharmaceutical company

 Reads the data files (CSV format) with drug trial information, and use Pandas and matplotlib and/or Seaborn to plot the data.
 Observable trends are documented.
 Compares how four different treatments work.